Macrometacorp/docs/docs/graphs/graph-tasks/manage-graph-vertices.md

 </TabItem>
 <TabItem value="api" label="REST API">

-Use our interactive API Reference with code generation in 18 programming languages to [Task Name](Link to API command).
+Use our interactive API Reference with code generation in 18 programming languages to [Create a Vertex](https://www.macrometa.com/docs/api#/operations/CreateAVertex).

 </TabItem>
 <TabItem value="cli" label="CLI">

-Use the [gdnsl collection](../../cli/collections-cli.md) CLI command to create a Document Store collection.
+Use the [gdnsl graph vertex create](../../cli/graph-vertex-cli#gdnsl-graph-vertex-create) CLI command to create a new graph vertex.

 </TabItem>
 </Tabs>